Why diversification is a big challenge for business owners

 Ensuring a balanced personal portfolio

 Perhaps even more important than diversification of business funding and revenue is diversification of an entrepreneur’s personal wealth.
-When a business is dependent on the charisma and drive of a single individual, it is vulnerable to any health problems, family or marital issues or other distractions facing its key man or woman.
+When a business is dependent on the charisma and drive of a single individual, it is vulnerable to any health problems, family or marital issues, or other distractions facing its key man or woman.
 Even the most dedicated business owner cannot prepare for every risk, especially unforeseen events in their own lives.

 Business owners should hold some wealth outside their business, in assets that are unrelated to their main source of income.

-A significant amount of an entrepreneur’s financial and emotional capital is already tied up in the sector in which the business operates.
+A significant amount of an entrepreneur’s financial and emotional capital is already tied up in the sector in which their business operates.
 If that industry experiences difficult conditions, there may be no plan B. Some entrepreneurs may relish the motivation of an all-or-nothing focus, but it should not be the default option for those with financial responsibilities and an eye on the future.

 Developing a diversification plan